How do I resolve "Net::OpenTimeout" errors in CodeDeploy?

 - The instance can't reach the metadata service or the AWS KMS servers that are required for instance activation.

-Important: If you're using Sysprep, use Sysprep after launching your new instance.
+Important: If you're using Sysprep, then use Sysprep after launching your new instance.

 4. Log in to Windows PowerShell as an administrator.

-5. In PowerShell, navigate to C:\ProgramData\Amazon\EC2-Windows\Launch\Scripts, and then enter the following:
+5. In PowerShell, navigate to C:\ProgramData\Amazon\EC2-Windows\Launch\Scripts.
+Then, enter the following command:

 6. Press Enter.

-7. Shut down the instance that you created in step 3, and then create a new instance from the instance that you shut down.
+7. Terminate the instance that you created in step 3.
+Then, create a new AMI from the instance that you terminated.

 8. Use the new AMI to launch the instance in CodeDeploy.